May 11, 2021 #COVID Update for #Ward24 #Scarborough #Toronto

 The City of Toronto’s website can be translated into many languages using the GoogleTM Translate tool.
 This tool gives residents and visitors who speak other languages a way of accessing City information featured on the website.
 To change languages on the City of Toronto website, please click here: www.toronto.ca/home/translate/

-My #COVID #Update for #December 14, 2020 #Ward24 #Scarborough & #Toronto
+My #COVID Community Update for #Ward24 #Scarborough & #Toronto for April 7, 2021

 Dear Neighbours,